GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 system generates a list of relevant product recommendations.
 These might
 include:

-**Cosine Simlarity:** Cosine similarity measures how similar two items are by looking at the angle between their vector representations.
+**Cosine Similarity:** Cosine similarity measures how similar two items are by looking at the angle between their vector representations.

 Cosine: Cosine is a mathematical function that tells you how much two vectors